Jisan-mia/string-methods/README.md

 ### 20. matchAll

-- The `String.matchAll(regex)` method is used to find all matches between a regular expression and a string object.
+- `String.matchAll(regex)` method is used to find all matches between a regular expression and the string object.
-- The `matchAll()` method returns an iterable containing all matches along with their details.
+- `matchAll()` method returns an iterable containing all matches along with their details.
+- It requires a regular expression with the global flga (`g`)
 - If `matchAll()` fails, it returns an empty array `[]`.

 #### Examples